oikos-cash/oikos-docs-bsc/content/contracts/testing.md

 ## Deployment Live Tests

-Every time we deploy updates to Synthetix, we mutate our `deployment.json` files under `publish/deploys`.
+Every time we deploy updates to Oikos, we mutate our `deployment.json` files under `publish/deploys`.
 This means that all contract addresses, ABI and synths can be loaded without needing any internet connection at all.
 In order to ensure that our JSON files match the deployed reality on-chain, we run the tests under `test/deployments` to verify, in particular, that our ABIs match those on-chain.

 ## Testnet E2E Tests